jordyorel/orus-lang/README.md

 ## Overview

 Orus is a modern register-based VM language that combines performance with safety:
-- **High Performance**: 1.7× faster than Python, 2.3× faster than JavaScript, competitive with LuaJIT
+- **High Performance**: ~4× faster than CPython on our benchmark suite today and narrowing the gap with V8/HotSpot
 - **Type Safety**: Static typing with intelligent type inference and runtime safety checks
 - **Developer Experience**: Clean, readable syntax with comprehensive error reporting
 - **Cross-Platform**: Optimized builds for Apple Silicon, Intel, and ARM architectures